miao0007/readme_generator/README.md

   # Good README Generator
   ## Description
-  to create a command-line application that dynamically generates a professional README.md from a user's input using the Inquirer package.
+  To to create a command-line application that dynamically generates a professional README.md from a user's input using the Inquirer package.
 Review the Good README guide as a reminder of everything that a quality, professional README contains.
   ## Table of Contents
   * [License](#license)
   * [Installation](#installation)